Melt My Eyez See Your Future: Background, promotion, and release

 Denzel Curry first began envisioning the album's themes in 2018, and began working on it after the completion of his 2019 album, Zuu.
 In a May 2020 interview with XXL, he shared his plans to retire from making music after releasing three more full-length bodies of work.
 His first collaboration extended play with Kenny Beats, Unlocked, was released on February 7, 2020, followed by a remixed version of the EP, titled Unlocked 1.5, on March 5, 2021.
 He revealed the album title in a November 2021 interview with Las Vegas Weekly.
 Melt My Eyez is a metaphor for people's tendency to avoid facing difficult topics in day-to-day life, while See Your Future is motivation for moving on by putting one's past behind and focusing on what's yet to come.
-The album's themes were also inspired by several classic works of cinema, including The Good, the Bad and the Ugly, A Fistful of Dollars, For a Few Dollars More, The Mandalorian, Return of the Jedi, Sanjuro, Yojimbo, Seven Samurai, and Ran.
+The album's themes were also inspired by several classic works of cinema, including the Dollars trilogy, The Mandalorian, Return of the Jedi, Sanjuro, Yojimbo, Seven Samurai, and Ran.

 It is said to be his most mature body of work yet.
 He talked about retiring some of his past alter egos in favor of embracing his true personality and feelings through the music: "I'm not trying to be Zeltron.
 I'm not trying to be Aquarius Killa.
 I'm not trying to be Raven Miyagi.
 I'm not trying to be any of those personalities or any of those people.
 I'm Denzel.
 I'm a human being.
 I have feelings."
 He intended for the album to go in an entirely different direction from his previous works, calling it "the end of an era" and telling fans they were not going to "hear the same type of Denzel anymore".

 Curry announced the album on January 5, 2022, by sharing a "Western-style" teaser trailer to his official YouTube channel.
 The short trailer depicts Curry walking through a desert alone while an appropriate instrumental plays, before displaying a list of people who are featured or have worked on the album, among them: T-Pain, Rico Nasty, JID, Slowthai, Thundercat, Robert Glasper, Karriem Riggins, and Dot da Genius.
 On January 24, the single "Walkin" was released, along with a similarly Western- and sci-fi-inspired music video directed by Adrian Villagomez.
 That same day, Curry announced a North American and European tour with special guests Kenny Mason, Mike Dimes, Redveil, and PlayThatBoiZay.
 On February 24, another single—"Zatoichi" featuring Slowthai, titled after the Japanese fictional character—was released, also accompanied by a music video directed by Villagomez.
 On March 18, Curry revealed the album was to be released on March 25.
 On March 21, a third single—"Troubles" featuring T-Pain—was released, along with a music video starring the two.
 The album was released on March 25, 2022.